Hgoatly/RecipesWithout/testing.md

 - **Test Case 20:**
     - Ensure that when a search item is entered into the search box and submitted, the resuts are displayed on 'search results.html'.
-    If no results are found, then the user is informed by text saying
+    If no results are found, then the user is informed by text saying 'Sorry.
+No recipes found.'
     - **Expected Result:** when a search item is entered into the search box and submitted, the resuts are displayed on 'search results.html'.
     If no result is found, the user is informed that that is the case.
     - **Actual Result:** when a search item is entered into the search box and submitted, the resuts are displayed on 'search results.html'.